 As you would expect, Scotland’s rail network is busier in the central belt, not so busy in the Highlands, and almost non-existent in the Islands.

-First Scotrail cover most of the routes, and tickets can be bought at rail stations, travel agents, online and on the phone.
+First Scotrail cover most routes, and tickets can be bought at rail stations, travel agents, online and on the phone.
 It is possible to buy tickets on board the train, but you would probably not be able to get any discounted passes that may be on offer.

 A couple of good discount passes worth looking at are the Freedom of Scotland Travelpass, and the Highland Rover.
-The freedom of Scotland pass offers good value with unlimited train travel, it includes Calmac ferry services, and some remote bus routes.
+The Freedom of Scotland offers good value with unlimited train travel, it includes Calmac ferry services, and some remote bus routes.
 The Highland Rover gives you unlimited train travel in the Highland region, the West Highland Line, train travel between Aviemore and Aberdeen plus a few bus routes.

 The normal day tickets offer so many options that you’ve probably missed the train by the time they are all explained to you, so a good option is to consider Buying Train Tickets in advance.
 That can guarantee you a seat and save you up to 65%.